 When it comes to investing in rental properties, it’s easy to think of the cash flowing income.
 But remember that your profit doesn’t come from the gross rent but what’s left over after your expenses.
-For that reason, here are 4 costs associated with rental property in Washington DC and North Carolina that you should be aware of…
+For that reason, here are 4 costs associated with rental property in Charlotte that you should be aware of…

-4 Costs Associated With Rental Property In Washington DC and North Carolina
+4 Costs Associated With Rental Property In Charlotte

 #1.
 Taxes And Fees